flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/building-a-connector.md

 To create a Connector, you will need to follow these steps:

+## Creating a Connector

+### Step 1: Create a Kafka Consumer.

-1. **Create a Kafka Consumer:** [Read the guide here](./creating-a-kafka-consumer.md) to set up a Kafka consumer for your Connector.
+* **Create a Kafka Consumer:** [Read the guide here](./creating-a-kafka-consumer.md) to set up a Kafka consumer for your Connector.

+### Step 2: Create a Kafka Producer.

-2. **Create a Kafka Producer:** [Refer to this guide](./creating-a-kafka-producer.md) for instructions on configuring a Kafka producer.
+* **Create a Kafka Producer:** [Refer to this guide](./creating-a-kafka-producer.md) for instructions on configuring a Kafka producer.

+## Connector Design Considerations

-When designing Connectors, it's vital to understand that the communication between the Engine and the Connector is asynchronous within an event-driven architecture.
-Thus, it's crucial to design Connectors in an efficient way that avoids overloading the platform.
-Depending on the communication type between the Connector and the legacy system, you may need to implement custom solutions for load balancing requests, scaling the Connector, and more.
+Asynchronous Communication: Communication between the Engine and Connector is asynchronous in an event-driven architecture.
+Design your Connectors efficiently to avoid overloading the platform.

+Custom Solutions: Depending on the communication type between the Connector and the legacy system, you may need to implement custom solutions for load balancing requests, scaling the Connector, and more.

 :::caution
-To ensure seamless communication with the [**Engine**](../../terms/flowxai-process-engine), ensure that you include all received Kafka headers in the response sent back to it.
+To ensure seamless communication with the Engine, include all received Kafka headers in the response sent back to it.
 :::

-### Connector Configuration Example
+## Connector Configuration Example

-Here's a basic setup for a Connector, which can serve as a starting point for FLOWX connectors.
-This guide includes the following:
+Here's an example of a basic Connector setup that you can use as a starting point for FLOWX Connectors.
+This example includes configurations for Kafka, Jaeger tracing, and custom health checks.

-- Kafka-related configurations and examples of listener and message sender setups.
-- Jaeger-related configurations and examples.
-- Configuration examples for activating custom health checks.

-Please follow these steps and check the TODOs in the code to implement your custom FLOWX connector effectively:
+### Step 1: Choose a Meaningful Name

-1. **Choose a Meaningful Name:** Select a meaningful name for your connector service and set it in the configuration file.
+Select a meaningful name for your Connector service and set it in the configuration file.

+### Step 2: Select Listening Topic

-2. **Select Listening Topic:** Decide what topic your connector should listen to and configure it in the configuration file.
-If the connector needs to listen to multiple topics, ensure you add settings and configure a separate thread pool executor for each needed topic (refer to `KafkaConfiguration `for an example configuration):
+Decide the topic your Connector should listen to and configure it in the configuration file.
+For multiple topics, configure separate thread pools.
+See the `KafkaConfiguration` example below for reference.

 ```java
 package ai.flowx.quickstart.connector.config;